Country Studied: Romania

 - Focus on the transferable aspects and adapting instruction to learning styles.

-Resources used as part of Best Practice
+Resources used as part of case study

 Although it mentions the use of assistive technology to support teachers, it does not mention any specific assistive technology.